AdobeDocs/commerce-learn.en/help/api-mesh/aio-projects-workspaces.md

 # Working with projects and workspaces

-In this tutorial, we discuss creating a project and workspace to contain your mesh.
+This tutorial discusses creating a project and workspace to contain your mesh.
 This work happens predominately in the [Adobe Developer console](https://developer.adobe.com/console) UI.

 ## Who is this video for?

-* Developers who have access to an Adobe IO account and want to create a project and workspace.
+* Developers who have access to an Adobe Developer Console account and want to create a project and workspace.

 ## Video content